 Any region that claims to have the most beautiful scenery in the country always risks making a slightly grandiose assertion – but in Italy, the Northern Lakes may actually have a point.
-In addition to the charms of Como, Garda and the lesser-known lakes, the towering peaks, historic villages and sandy beaches help to complete a truly idyllic picture.
-Although it’s tempting to spend a good few hours in a deck chair just admiring the views, your Italian Lake holidays aren’t complete without these top six activities:
+In addition to the charms of Como, Garda and the lesser-known Italian lakes, the towering peaks, historic villages and sandy beaches help to complete a truly idyllic picture.
+Although it’s tempting to spend a good few hours in a deck chair just admiring the views, your Italian Lake holiday won’t be complete without these top six activities:

-The Vanini family has been producing cold pressed olive oil in Lenno since 1850, picking up celebrity chef fans like Jamie Oliver on the way.
-Visit the factory to learn about the manufacturing process and buy a few exclusive bottles of this liquid gold to bring home.
+The Vannini family has been producing cold pressed olive oil in Lenno since 1850, picking up celebrity chef fans like Jamie Oliver on the way.
+Visit their factory or one of many others in the region to learn about the manufacturing process and buy a few exclusive bottles of this liquid gold to bring home.

-Although guided cruises provide great introductions to the area, it’s worth hiring your own boat for the freedom to go wherever you please.
-Lake Como Boat Hire has a range of motorboats and sailing dinghies available – just remember to book in advance as early as possible.
+Although guided cruises provide excellent introductions to the area, it’s worth hiring your own boat for the freedom to go wherever you please.
+There is a range of Lake Como boat hire companies that have a range of motorboats and sailing dinghies available – just remember to book in advance as early as possible.